promlptco/Opentopics-Bio-Inspired/REPORT.md

 | Reproduction | 4/4 PASS | Energy threshold gate (0.8) enforced; own-child block; cooldown countdown correct |
 | Population Stability | 4/4 PASS | No immediate extinction; no explosion; seed-determinism; no-food → extinction at t=200 |

-The last case — no food causes extinction by tick 200 — is important: it pre-validates the ecological setup.
+The last case — no food causes extinction by tick 200 — pre-validates the ecological setup.
 Food is not a tunable convenience; it is the irreducible energy source the system depends on.
-If food is absent, extinction follows deterministically.
-Any ecological calibration must therefore ensure food is present and accessible.
+Any ecological calibration must ensure food is present and accessible.

 ---

-*With correct machinery confirmed, the baseline question becomes concrete: can self-only agents actually survive in this world, and which environmental parameters govern stability?*

----

-#### Self-Survival Baseline (Phase 2)
+#### Phase 2 — Self-Survival Baseline

 The first full ecological runs placed mothers-only agents (care disabled, no children) across three ecological difficulty levels, establishing the survival floor of the system.
 Each condition was run for 1,000 ticks across 10 seeds × 3 repeats (30 runs per ecology).